 Palace on Wheels Cost: Train Ticket Price

 The Palace on Wheels price starts at $3,500 USD in the low season and could go up to $12,600 USD during the peak season.
 It is considered the cheapest luxury train in India.
 If you are traveling with a friend or your partner, you can share the cost of the room.
-Depending on the cabin that you will choose, the Palace on Wheels price should be between $7,000 USD and $12,600 USD total.
-You can check current prices here.
+Depending on the cabin that you will choose, the Palace on Wheels price should be between $7,000 USD and $12,600 USD in total.

 The Palace on Wheels cost covers the tours, accommodation, food and all the services you receive during the entire duration of the tour.
 The train operates during the months of September until April and tends to get fully booked fast.
 So if you want to explore India on board the Palace on Wheels, you must plan ahead and book your train ticket at least two months ahead.